dcolcott/aws-greengrass-edge-dev-kit/README.md

 ![AWS Greengrass Development Kit V1 - Lid Off](pics/v1/dev-kit-lid-off.png)

 ### Getting Started
-If you want to build some or all of this project go to the [Gettring Started](getting-strated) folder to see all the details you need to start building.
+If you want to build some or all of this project go to the [Getting Started](getting-started) folder to see all the details you need to start building.

 ### Who is this Project For?
 This project is to enable and encourage those with an interest in developing and learning advanced edge compute and computer vision use-cases using AWS IoT and AWS Greengrass.